 - You must have a preconfigured virtual lab in your backup infrastructure.
 For more information, see Virtual Lab.

 - Scripts that you plan to run must reside in a local folder on a backup server.

 - If you plan to perform staged restore for several VMs within one restore session, make sure these VMs run OS of the same type: either Microsoft Windows or Linux.
 In the current version of Veeam Backup & Replication, you cannot specify credentials and scripts for each VM individually.

 For staged restore, Veeam Backup & Replication uses a preconfigured virtual lab, an executable script located on the backup server, and credentials to connect to VMs and run the script.
 Veeam Backup & Replication performs staged restore in the following way:

-- In the virtual lab, Veeam Backup & Replication starts VMs directly from compressed and deduplicated backup files that reside on the backup repository.
-To achieve this, Veeam Backup & Replication uses Instant VM Recovery.
+- In the virtual lab, Veeam Backup & Replication starts VMs directly from compressed and deduplicated backup files that reside in the backup repository.
+To achieve this, Veeam Backup & Replication uses Instant Recovery to Microsoft Hyper-V.